-This paper proposes the estimation of the ATE and LATE when some confounders are unmeasured.
+This paper proposes estimations of the ATE and LATE when some confounders are unmeasured.
 The proposed estimators do not require modeling any functionals and are consistent and efficient.
-A small simulation study shows that the proposed estimator has good finite sample performance.
+A small simulation study shows that the proposed estimator has good finite-sample perforTable 2: Estimates of the effect of education beyond high school on earnings mance.
 An application to education data illustrates the usefulness of the proposed approach.